Gallery Oldham has three large exhibition spaces plus a community gallery.

 Gallery 1 – Oldham Stories

-Oldham Stories exhibition, featuring selected objects from our extensive collections to tell and show the stories of Oldham and its local communities.
-From birds and shells to a recreation of an Edwardian chemist’s shop, every object has a fascinating tale to tell.
-The display features local figures such as suffragette Annie Kenny, the pioneering natural history collector James Nield and the popular artist Helen Bradley.
+Oldham Stories exhibition, features selected objects from our extensive collections to tell and show the stories of Oldham and its local communities.
+From birds and animals to banners and artwork, every object has a fascinating tale to tell.
+Our Collector’s Case features an array of caps, shirts and memorabilia from Oldham Rugby Football League.
+The display also highlights local figures such as suffragette Annie Kenney, daredevil speedway rider Clem Beckett and the popular artist Helen Bradley.